hulyak/multi-agent-ai-skeleton/src/ui/SPOOKY_THEME_GUIDE.md

 # Spooky UI Theme Guide

-A comprehensive guide to using the spooky Halloween-themed UI components in the Multi-Agent Skeleton project.
+A comprehensive guide to using the spooky Halloween-themed UI components in CrewOS: CORBA Reborn.

 ## Table of Contents